laaksomavrick/devblog/content/blog/circleci-monorepos-made-easy/index.md

           <<: *prod-filters
 ```

-Combined with the aforementioned anchoring, aliasing, and merge keys, we can compose a common set of branch based rules to use in our workflows for each subproject included in our monorepo.
+Combined with the aforementioned anchoring, aliasing, and merge keys, we can compose a common set of branch-based rules to use in our workflows for each subproject included in our monorepo.

 ## Don't be afraid to offload complex logic into scripts

 If you're struggling to fit a complicated step into your job or workflow declarations, offload that logic into a script.
-This can be authored with bash, or even your favourite programming language, for example:
+This can be authored with bash, or even your favorite programming language, for example:

 ```shell
 #!/usr/bin/env python